Syeda Sajeda Chowdhury: Corruption allegation

-On 10 July 2008, the Anti-Corruption Commission (ACC) filed a case against Chowdhury in connection with concealing wealth worth Tk 1.38 million and amassing it illegally.
+On 10 July 2008, the Anti-Corruption Commission (ACC) filed a case against Chowdhury over concealing wealth worth Tk 1.38 million and amassing it illegally.
 Chowdhury denied the allegation.
 On 18 November 2008, Bangladesh High Court stayed the proceedings against her in the case which was again upheld by the Supreme Court on 15 February 2010.
 She was granted bail by the High Court.
 On 29 November 2010, High Court revoked the proceedings of the case on the grounds that the charges against Chowdhury were not specifically disclosed in the case.

 Personal life

 Syeda Sajeda married Golam Akbar Chowdhury (d.
 2015).
-Their youngest son, Shahdab Akbar Chowdhury, was sentenced to 12 years' imprisonment by a special court in 2008.
-He was convicted for amassing wealth illegally and concealing information in his wealth statement submitted to the ACC.
+Their youngest son, Shahdab Akbar Chowdhury, was sentenced to 12 years' imprisonment by a special court in 2008 for amassing wealth illegally and concealing information in his wealth statement submitted to the ACC.

 Chowdhury died from complications of COVID-19 in Dhaka on 11 September 2022 aged 87.
 After her death, her son, Shahdab, selected by Awami League, ran for the vacant parliamentary position in by-poll election held on 5 November 2022.